Welcome to the Experimental Particle Physics Group

 The Ghent Experimental Particle Physics Group belongs to the Department of Physics and Astronomy.
-The research group experimental particle physics of the Gent University studies the fundamental building blocks of matter.
+The experimental particle physics research group at the University of Gent studies the fundamental building blocks of matter.
 We investigate the basic constituents of matter and how they combine to form matter.
 Our research is concentrated on three topics:

 High Energetic Cosmic Radiation